Best of Hannity: Live from Alaska: Energy, Geography & the Summit Stage - August 16th, Hour 3

 Vladimir Putin has gotten more aggressive.

-That's right out of Putin's pocket, and that's that's money that he was otherwise using to fund his war.
+That's right out of Putin's pocket, and that's money that he was otherwise using to fund his war.

-Now, if this does not go well, the President, he actually used the number I've been using.
+Now, if this does not go well, the president, he actually used the number I've been using.

 He thinks there's a 25% chance this doesn't work.